 How HSAs Work

-Although you can set up an HSA on your own, the vast majority of accounts are employer sponsored.
+Although you can set up an HSA on your own, the vast majority of accounts are employer-sponsored.
 They are only available if you have a high-deductible medical insurance plan and the accounts are used to pay for your out of pocket medical expenses.

 HSA’s Tax Benefit – The Best Retirement Account

-The reason the IRS caps your contributions is because these funds are tax-deductible.
+The reason the IRS caps your contributions is that these funds are tax-deductible.
 If you don’t know why this is a big deal, you should read, The Brutal Effect of Taxes on Your Savings.
 Not only are they tax-deductible during the year that you make the contribution, but they are also tax-free when you withdraw them for qualified medical expenses.

 Let me repeat that, they are tax-free.
-As long as you use the money on medical expenses, then not only are your deposits tax-free, but your returns are tax-free and your withdrawals are tax-free.
+As long as you use the money for medical expenses, then not only are your deposits tax-free, but your returns are tax-free and your withdrawals are tax-free.
 That’s huge!

 So, what happens before you withdraw the money for medical expenses?
 It sits in a brokerage account where you can keep your funds in cash, or invest them in the stock market, similar to an IRA.
 A good strategy is to keep a year’s worth of healthcare expenses in cash and then invest the rest in the market just like your other retirement accounts.

 The HSA Tax Benefit You Didn’t Know About

 A better strategy, if you can afford it, is to max out your HSA contributions each year and then pay all of your medical expenses out of pocket without withdrawing anything from your HSA.
 Each year, your investment returns continue to grow and compound!